Good morning Year 5. We all hope you are enjoying your Snow Day.

 Mrs Pass (LSA)

-Holly and Hazel Class have PE on a Tuesday and a Thursday.
+Holly and Hazel Class have PE on a Thursday.

 For hygiene reasons children need to bring in their kit on the day that we have PE.